the-whole-fruit/manifesto/README.md

 ## How to Contribute

-See our `CONTRIBUTING.md`, of course.
+See our [`CONTRIBUTING.md`](https://github.com/the-whole-fruit/manifesto/blob/master/CONTRIBUTING.md), of course.

 <br>

 ## About

-This project is the result of many years of added frustration.
-Time and time again we've seen _great_ projects & developers, who limit their success because of their poor communication.
-So much so, that it's something we are compelled to do - promote the importance of good writing in web development.
+**Why?** This project is the result of many years of added frustration.
+Time and time again we've seen _great_ ideas, projects & developers who, due to poor communication, either put a ceiling on their success or turn a wonderful experience into a frustrating one.
+We've grown so frustrated with this, that we felt compelled to do something about it.
+We felt the urge to actually promote _the importance of good writing_ in web development.

+**Who are we?** A [software developer](https://tabacitu.ro) and [a copywriter](https://ro.linkedin.com/in/andreiiordache).
+This is an unlikely alliance, we know.
+But it's probably the best mix for starting a project like this.

+**What's the plan?** Ideally, to start a movement that spreads the word, little by little, that _words matter_ and that _it's not at all difficult_ to learn how to get decent at writing (definitely not more difficult than learning a new programming language).
+We want to see fewer and fewer projects that are _hurt_ by their communication.
+And long-term, we want to completely eliminate the stereotype that developers are bad at communication.
+In fact, we belive it could become the exact opposite!

+**What's the catch?** No catch, really - we're doing this because we believe it needs to be done.
+In the spirit of full disclosure, though, we are [writing a book](https://writingfordevs.com) on this topic.
+A half-a-page `contributing.md` section can get you from _bad_ to _decent_.
+A book can probably take you from _decent_ to _good_.
+The book is mostly written - we've tried to cram all our writing experience inside it.
+But it's still a long way from launching, because now we want _other developers_ to tell us what _they've learnt_ makes better writing in software.
+We're not sure what form this feedback will take, but if this is a problem you've had to fix yourself, and feel you have something to say about this, please reach out to us at <a href="mailto:contact@writingfordevs.com">contact@writingfordevs.com</a>.
+We might even start an interview series, a podcast, something like that, where we try to learn as much as possible from others, and share that information with everyone.

 <br>